-For many of us, a doctor’s visit is right up there with taking the trash out on a cold, rainy night or sitting through your child’s favorite animated movie for the thousandth time.
+For many of us, a health care provider visit is right up there with taking the trash out on a cold, rainy night or sitting through your child’s favorite animated movie for the thousandth time.
 The waiting room is a drag, those paper gowns are never fun, and bringing up issues involving a sensitive area may make you feel uncomfortable or self-conscious.

 This is especially true when it comes to psoriasis in the genital area.
-Just as psoriasis can appear on your elbows, hands and scalp, psoriasis pops up around the genitals, pubis, buttocks and upper thighs around 24 percent of the time.
+Just as psoriasis can appear on your elbows, hands and scalp, psoriasis pops up around the genitals, pubis, buttocks, and upper thighs around 24% of the time.

 Sometimes called inverse psoriasis, if it appears in the folds of the skin, the lesions characterized in genital psoriasis typically involve small, red round plaques.
 Genital psoriasis brings the same symptoms as non-genital psoriasis: itchiness, burning, pain and worsening lesions due to external triggers.